eddiesTime/sme_app/raw_documentation.md

 	...
 }
 ```
-_Code snippet 07: Example how Theme can be Accessed_
+_Code snippet 07: Example how Theme Can Be Accessed_

 ## What Is State?